 Some users need the measurement to use the Imperial system (inches and feet), while others require the metric system (millimeters and centimeters).
 One type of measuring system is more common in different parts of the world, but DIYers may encounter both types.
 For instance, various automakers use parts based on different measurement systems.

 Fortunately, almost all digital calipers display measurements in both inches and millimeters.
 A button on the LCD display typically appears to switch between the two measuring systems.
-Both systems often are printed on the main scale.
+Both systems are often printed on the main scale.

 Additional Features